iTwin/itwinjs-core/docs/learning/ECSQL.md

 to standard SQL and the cases where less known features of the standard are used.
 Standard SQL refers to SQL-92 (aka SQL 2), and to SQL-99 (aka SQL 3) whenever SQL-92 is not sufficient.

+> All ECSQL examples in the following sections refer to classes and relationships from the **BisCore** ECSchema (unless mentioned otherwise).

 ## Fully qualifying ECClasses in ECSQL

 The classes used in an ECSQL have to be fully qualified by their schemas.

 Syntax: `<Schema name or alias>.<Class name>`

-> Instead of the '.' you can also use ':' as delimiter between schema and class name.
+> Instead of '.' you can also use ':' as delimiter between schema and class name.

 ### Example